tracepaperapp/docs-twee/documentation/06_Why/05_serverless.md

     - Serverless architecture abstracts away infrastructure complexities, allowing domain experts to focus on system design and business logic.
 This aligns with our goal of enabling domain experts to contribute directly to the system without needing deep technical expertise in infrastructure management.
     - While serverless icreases configuration complexity, this is largly abstracted away by the Tracepaper modeling concepts.

+4. **Optimized TCO**:
+   - By only paying for what you use and eliminating the need for server maintenance, the Total Cost of Ownership (TCO) is significantly reduced, making it a financially efficient option.

 ## Conclusion